asevillasastre/GAMS-FLP-ACNUR/README.md

 # Facility-Location-Problem-UNHCR

 ### Abstract
-GAMS model for the Facility Location Problem, based on [that paper](https://www.sciencedirect.com/science/article/pii/S0272696316300444).
+GAMS model for the Facility Location Problem, based on [this paper](https://www.sciencedirect.com/science/article/pii/S0272696316300444).
 Case study: Médecins Sans Frontières.
 Master's Degree in Disaster Management UCM UPM.

 ### How to install?
 Use [the last version of GAMS](https://www.gams.com/download/) and the demo license.